Details of adult social care during the Coronavirus outbreak.

 What about paying for social care and support?

 If you are already paying for care and support, there will be no changes to the way you do this.
-There may be changes for people who start using services, and we’ll explain these once these are clear.
+There may be changes for people who start using services.

 If you are waiting to talk to someone about payment arrangements or a financial assessment, we will be in touch with you as soon as possible; you don’t need to do anything at the moment.